iamarkadyt/aacli/README.md

 # Project goals

-This project was born from an effort to figure out a _simple_ yet _reasonably secure_ way of _programmatic_ authentication into AWS environments _with MFA support_.
+This project was born from an effort to figure out a _simple_ yet _reasonably secure_ way of _programmatic_ authentication into AWS environments _with support for MFA authentication_.

 The regular approach taken by many software companies is either:

 - Using expensive SSO solutions (3rd party single sign-on SaaS platforms) and writing custom CLI toolkits for integrating with said platforms for programmatic AWS access (early and unnecessary complexity,  financial and development time costs).
 - Or not using any MFA at all and just using plain permanent AWS IAM user credentials (terribly insecure).

-This project aims to provide a secure and efficient middle-ground alternative to both of these options.
+This project aims to provide a secure and efficient alternative solution to both of these options.

+I also think that it's a great tool for bootstrappers or any early stage software startups built on AWS, that are not yet ready to invest into solutions like Okta which cost thousands of dollars in upfront costs (annual contract minimums), but want to have a great day-to-day cloud operations security to keep the attack surface of their digital business to a minimum.

 # Secure AWS authentication model

 <img src="https://github.com/iamarkadyt/aacli/raw/master/media/aws-flow.png" alt="secure aws flow diagram" />

-User authenticates into the HUB account, then assumes roles in downstream environment accounts.
-Role assumption returns temporary AWS credentials that can be used for interacting with a particular AWS account.

-Below is a more detailed description of this AWS authentication flow.
-Actual IAM policies required to implement it will be covered in the following section.
+#### What is a HUB account?
+And what is a multi-account setup?

+A multi-account setup is exactly what you have on the image above.
+It's a HUB account in the center and a bunch of downstream accounts around it.
+The HUB-and-SPOKE model.
+And here's how it works:

-- You set up a HUB-AND-SPOKE AWS account organization with root account as the HUB and dev, stage, prod and other environment accounts as SPOKES.
+- You set up an AWS organization with root account as the `HUB` and `dev`, `stage`, `prod` and other environment accounts as SPOKES.
 In this setup resources of all environments are fully isolated from each other, which is a great security practice on its own.
 [This approach is recommended by AWS](https://docs.aws.amazon.com/whitepapers/latest/organizing-your-aws-environment/organizing-your-aws-environment.html).
-- Permanent authentication credentials from HUB account are stored on employees' machines 24/7.
-These credentials are attached to employees' personal IAM users in HUB account and only allow one action which is role assumption in downstream accounts (`sts:AssumeRole` action).
-This combined with MFA requirement described below makes it safe to store these credentials on employees' machines 24/7.
+- User always first authenticates into the HUB account through their IAM user credentials.
+These credentials are always stored on user's machine and only allow one action which is role assumption in downstream accounts (`sts:AssumeRole` action).
-- Granting of access to downstream accounts is done through IAM roles, and it always requires OTP multi-factor authentication step.
-This is an important security measure that is required for this CLI to work.
-To enable MFA, every employee creates and attaches an MFA device to their IAM user in AWS web console.
-- AWS credentials downloaded onto the machine by this CLI after a successful authentication with a downstream AWS environment are AWS IAM role credentials which are temporary by their nature and expire in 1 hour by default.
-This effectively forces credential rotation on your employees' machines every hour.
-And if an employee stops using an AWS environment (e.g. switches to a different activity, end of work day) access gateways from their machine to the AWS account automatically expire, effectively keeping the company-wide attack surface of that account to a reasonable minimum at all times.
+- Once authenticated they then assume a role in one of the downstream environment accounts using MFA codes (crucial step).
+These pre-created roles could be named `DEVELOPER`, `READONLY`, `ADMIN` etc. Depending on what role they assume they receive a certain set of permissions which restricts what they can interact with in the environment account that they have authenticated into.

+#### Benefits of this authentication model

-- In this setup access to downstream environments can be regulated on a user-by-user basis since every employee receives a personal IAM user in the HUB account and can be restricted to possess only a certain set of IAM group memberships.
-For example a user might not be allowed to be a part of `PROD_ACCESS` IAM group.
+- Access to downstream environments can be regulated on a per user basis since every user receives a personal IAM user in the HUB account and can be restricted to possess only a certain set of IAM group memberships.
+For example user Tom might not be allowed to be a part of `PROD_ACCESS` IAM group.
+- Role assumption operation always returns _temporary_ AWS credentials that expire in 1 hour by default, effectively forcing users to rotate their credentials every hour (great security practice).
+In a scenario where some malware steals credentials from a user's machine, by the time a real person (attacker) gets to them they are already _worthless_.
+- Since role assumption requires MFA confirmation, a one time passcode (OTP) received by the user to confirm their identity, there is no risk in HUB account credentials being stolen either because unless the attacker possesses access to the OTP codes generator these credentials are _worthless_ too because they only allow one action which is `sts:AssumeRole` and role assumption is gated by MFA.

+To enable MFA, every user creates and attaches an MFA device to their IAM user in HUB account in AWS web console.

+In addition this CLI offers an option to encrypt HUB account credentials on disk with a custom passphrase chosen by the user.

 # Example IAM policies

 Below is an example setup that follows the principles outlined above.
 We look at what IAM groups, IAM users, IAM policies and roles we need to create in HUB and downstream environment accounts to implement this pattern.

-Our organization setup is HUB account + dev, stage and prod AWS accounts.
+Our organization setup is HUB account + `dev`, `stage` and `prod` AWS accounts.
 And we have 4 developers on the team: Bob, Harry, Alice and Tom.

 #### HUB account setup